Archontophoenix cunninghamiana [multi]

 In the Bay Area, where humidities are high and temps cool (especially in foggy areas) we occasionally see pink rot (Phytophthora erythroseptica) in the crown of king palms.
 This presents as a dusty pale pink patch in the crown of the palm or on the leaves (sometimes where old leaves were pruned.)
 Some say a dusting of cinnamon will be enough to kill off the fungus, but we recommend treating with copper fungicide.
 If left untreated and this fungus damages the youngest leaf spike it can potentially kill your palm, so be sure to treat any fungus early.

-The king palm is intolerant of very low humidity and also wind.
-Combining the two invites disaster.
+The king palm is intolerant of very low humidity and wind.

 Adaptable to heavier soils, but prefers loamy well drained soil.